ManiMatter/decluttarr/README.md

 3) Edit the config file to your liking
 4) run main.py
 5) Enjoy

+## Known Limitations:
+- The connection to qBittorrent only works if no login is required (I use the setting "Bypass authentication for clients on localhost")

 ## Credits
 - Script for detecting stalled downloads expanded on code by MattDGTL/sonarr-radarr-queue-cleaner